SamueleFacenda/nixos-hardware/README.md

 This should address the problems with the surface devices.
 Take a look at [this](https://github.com/NixOS/nixos-hardware/issues/523) issue if you want more info about this.
+# EDIT
+Now that NixOS/nixos-hardware/pull/839 is merged there is no difference between this fork and the main repo.

 ## Setup